 3- The type of structure upon which the crane is mounted.

 Yes.
-All our cranes meet API 2C specification which is the Specification for Offshore Pedestal Mounted Cranes.
+All our cranes are built in accordance with API 2C specification which is the Specification for Offshore Pedestal Mounted Cranes.
 All our cranes are operated and maintained in accordance with API RP 2D.

 Our cranes undergo a full API annual inspection with dynamic load test (via water bag or dead weights) every single time one of our cranes is rigged up.
 In some cases this may be up to 30 times a year.